BenOvermyer/benovermyer.com/content/kb/books.md

 1. _A Little History of Canada_ by H.V.
 Nelles
 2. _Old Man's War_ by John Scalzi
 3. _Mission of Honor_ by David Weber
+4. _The Ghost Brigades_ by John Scalzi
+5. _The Little Black Book of Workout Motivation_ by Michael Matthews

 ## 2022